 Moving forward, the only thing that really matters is execution.
 Publishing a strategy is helpful, but execution is more essential.
 Both the American people and foreign governments will judge the strategy based upon how it is executed.

 Many critics remain doubtful about effective execution because of current conditions.
 To name a few: weak strategic communications, the depletion of the State Department, the discrediting of our institutions, the weakening of our role in international organizations, the disengagement from multilateral agreements, disruptive global leadership, soft behavior towards Moscow, constant Twitter fights with foreign dignitaries, etc. All of these factors serve to undermine U.S. goals.

 Above all, America must hold the administration accountable for its strategy and ensure that we are achieving credible results that best represent our interests and strengthen U.S. global leadership.

 Asha Castleberry, Lima Charlie News

 Asha Castleberry is an adjunct faculty professor at Fordham University.
 She teaches U.S. Foreign Policy, International Politics, and United Nations Peace Operations.
-She is a U.S. Army Captain and a veteran of Iraq, she served for Combined Joint Task Force-Operation Inherent Resolve in Iraq and Kuwait.
+She is a U.S. Army Veteran and she served for Combined Joint Task Force-Operation Inherent Resolve in Iraq and Kuwait.